A community of families with different backgrounds, experiences, and income levels helps create a high-quality learning experience for all children.

 Each year, PIC awards close to $40,000 in financial support through our Tuition Fund to families with children enrolled in our early learning, after school and summer camp programs.

-The application deadline is May 31 for the fiscal year starting July 1.
-Applications must be accompanied by a current tax return to verify income.
-Families are notified about assistance awards by June 15.
+Awards are given out for the fiscal year starting July 1.
+Applications must be accompanied by a current tax return to verify income and are due by May 31 of every year.

 Families who have received assistance in the past may re-apply each year, but must complete a new application form and submit current tax information.
 We understand that individual circumstances change in the course of any year; requests are accepted throughout the year from families in need.